-The general faculty is formally organized by faculty associations in the colleges of Agriculture and Life Sciences, Architecture and Urban Studies, Engineering, Liberal Arts and Human Sciences, Natural Resources and Environment, Science, and Veterinary Medicine, as well as in the University Libraries and Virginia Cooperative Extension (“Extension”).
+The general faculty is formally organized by faculty associations in the colleges of Agriculture and Life Sciences, Architecture and Urban Studies, Engineering, Liberal Arts and Human Sciences, Natural Resources and Environment, Science, and the Virginia-Maryland College of Veterinary Medicine, as well as in the University Libraries and Virginia Cooperative Extension (“Extension”).
 These associations have constitutions that designate the purposes of the association, membership, officers, election procedures, standing committees and their duties, and other organizational and procedural matters.
 The Pamplin College of Business vests similar rights and responsibilities on its faculty members through a less formal structure.

 The Virginia Tech Carilion School of Medicine (VTCSOM) faculty are formally organized in a faculty assembly composed of faculty with a primary appointment to the VTCSOM of any rank on the tenure-to-title track and non-tenure-to-title track and faculty with a secondary appointment to VTCSOM of any rank.
-Further information regarding the VTCSOM faculty assembly is available in the VTCSOM Faculty Guidelines.
+Further information regarding the VTCSOM faculty assembly is available in the VTCSOM Faculty Bylaws.

 The purpose of the Staff Senate is to create an effective staff organization that fosters collaborative and cooperative shared responsibility among staff, faculty, administration, and students to promote the general welfare of the university.

-The functions of the Staff Senate are to serve as the representative body for staff employees of Virginia Tech; to act in an advisory capacity to the university administration and governance system; to appoint or recommend staff representatives to University Council, commissions, advisory councils, and committees; to facilitate the exchange of information between staff and the administration; to foster a spirit of unity and cooperation; to provide referral for individual concerns and problems to appropriate organizations or personnel, and to accept and share responsibility with the administration, faculty, and students in all efforts to attain the stated goals of the university.
+The functions of the Staff Senate are to serve as the representative body for staff employees of Virginia Tech; to act in an advisory capacity to the university administration and the governance system; to appoint or recommend staff representatives to University Council, commissions, advisory councils, and committees; to facilitate the exchange of information between staff and the administration; to foster a spirit of unity and cooperation; to provide referral for individual concerns and problems to appropriate organizations or personnel, and to accept and share responsibility with the administration, faculty, and students in all efforts to attain the stated goals of the university.

-The functions of the Student Government Association are to express opinion on university affairs as the legislative branch of the SGA deems appropriate and necessary; to establish an effective means for advising and responding to the University Council, university commissions, the university administration, the Faculty Senate, the Board of Visitors, and the public on university affairs; to participate in the formulation of academic and educational policies that concern more than one college, division, or center at the university; to consider policies, programs, and other matters as the administration, college faculties, student organizations, and individuals of the university may propose; to afford avenues and procedures whereby communications within the university may flow freely, fully, and systematically; to help create, maintain, and protect a university environment conducive to the richest growth of scholarship, learning, teaching, research, and respect or dignity and rights, and to accept and share responsibility with the administration and faculty in all efforts to improve the stature and value of the university.
+The functions of the Undergraduate Student Senate are to express opinion on university affairs as the legislative branch of the USS deems appropriate and necessary; to establish an effective means for advising and responding to the University Council, university commissions, the university administration, the Faculty Senate, the Board of Visitors, and the public on university affairs; to participate in the formulation of academic and educational policies that concern more than one college, division, or center at the university; to consider policies, programs, and other matters as the administration, college faculties, student organizations, and individuals of the university may propose; to afford avenues and procedures whereby communications within the university may flow freely, fully, and systematically; to help create, maintain, and protect a university environment conducive to the richest growth of scholarship, learning, teaching, research, and respect or dignity and rights, and to accept and share responsibility with the administration and faculty in all efforts to improve the stature and value of the university.

-The functions of the Graduate Student Assembly are to represent the interests of graduate and professional students in all university activities and to facilitate the exchange of information between the university and graduate and professional students; to solicit, compile, and promote graduate and professional student opinions and concerns and to develop and recommend policies concerning graduate and professional students to the university; to cooperate and communicate with the graduate school and other university administrative bodies to improve the quality of graduate and professional educational programs, graduate and professional academic activities including research and graduate teaching programs, and to provide and develop relevant programs for the augmentation of graduate and professional student life and welfare.
+The functions of the Graduate and Professional Student Senate are to represent the interests of graduate and professional students in all university activities and to facilitate the exchange of information between the university and graduate and professional students; to solicit, compile, and promote graduate and professional student opinions and concerns and to develop and recommend policies concerning graduate and professional students to the university; to cooperate and communicate with the graduate school and other university administrative bodies to improve the quality of graduate and professional educational programs, graduate and professional academic activities including research and graduate teaching programs, and to provide and develop relevant programs for the augmentation of graduate and professional student life and welfare.